-This specialism seeks to enable students to develop a sound understanding of cognitive behavioural models of psychosis and the related evidence base; competence in engaging, assessing and developing collaborative formulations with individuals with psychotic and bipolar illness; and competence to deliver high quality, individualised, evidence-based interventions in accordance with NICE guidance and the competence framework for work with people with psychosis and bipolar disorder (Roth & Pilling 2013).
+This specialism seeks to enable students to develop a sound understanding of cognitive behavioural models of psychosis and the related evidence base; competence in engaging, assessing and developing collaborative formulations with individuals with psychotic and bipolar presentations; and competence to deliver high quality, individualised, evidence-based interventions in accordance with NICE guidance and the competence framework for work with people with psychosis and bipolar disorder (Roth & Pilling 2013).

 Supervision and Training

 This specialism explicitly aims to prepare students to teach and supervise CBT.
-The emphasis is on acquiring, practising and communicating specialised dissemination skills, within an explicit theoretical framework in relation to associated empirical research.
+The emphasis is on acquiring, practising and communicating specialised dissemination skills, within an explicit theoretical framework and in relation to associated empirical research.

 Students are normally expected to carry out CBT supervision in at least three supervision settings over the course and to present at least one training event.

 The course comprises 18 days, presented in five teaching blocks.
 It begins with a four-day induction, followed by further three-day or four-day blocks.
 Formal teaching comprises full or half-day workshops as a half-day Practice of Supervision (PoS) session is regularly integrated into the course.